Autobiography presentation. Presentation on the topic "formatting a resume, autobiography." List of used literature

 Research method – comparison method, comparison based on analysis.

-I don't claim first place
+I don't demand first place

-but i think i have the right to
+but I think I have the right to

 own place.